-Dr. Arnoff comes from a musical family.
-His oldest sister was a very good pianist and his third sister and excellent violinist.
+Dr. Arnoff resides in Solon, Ohio and comes from a musical family.
+His oldest sister was a very good pianist and his third sister was an excellent violinist who, at age 16, was invited to join the newly formed Cleveland Womens’ Symphony.
 Another sister also played the piano, a brother played ‘cello and another brother played the harmonica.

 Dr. Arnoff began formal piano lessons as a teenager.
-He studied at the Cleveland Music School Settlement (with Margarita Jolles) and the Cleveland Institute of Music.
+He studied at the Cleveland Music School Settlement with Margarita Jolles and the Cleveland Institute of Music.
 Later, at Western Reserve University, he majored in music education.
-There he studied with a pianist/teacher he deeply admired and to whom he credits his advanced training, Jeanette Cherubini.
+There he studied with Jeanette Cherubini, a concert pianist and teacher he deeply admired and to whom he credits his advanced training.

 After graduation from Western Reserve University, Dr. Arnoff took a position as a K – 12 music teacher with the Northfield-Macedonia School District (later renamed as Nordonia).
 In this position, among other topics, he helped his middle school students learn about American folk music and the Grand Ole Opry.
 He then helped them write skits about folk music and to form groups that would perform folk music.
 All of these were then blended into a student created Grand Ole Opry performance that was presented to parents and open to the community.